-Writing instruments on this page are part of my personal collection and are not for sale.
-Click the magnifying-glass symbol () next to any pen to view a zoomed image for more detail.
+Writing instruments on this page are part of my personal collection and are not for sale.The Pen That Almost Killed Eversharp

 Just because I stumbled across it at a show, left it on the table, and later had someone hand it to me with a “You need this,” I’ve added this Eberhard Faber ballpoint to my collection.
 Interestingly, it’s a close ringer for the Fifth Avenue-style Eversharp CA, and in fact that’s exactly what it is except that it’s trimmed up a little differently with a cap designed for Eberhard Faber by Joshua G. Lippincott.
-It’s 515/32" capped and 67/64" posted, and I will convert it for use with modern refils one of these first days.
+It’s 5" capped and 6" posted, and I will convert it for use with modern refils one of these first days.

-At 51/4" capped and 555/64" posted, my 1948 Sheaffer Stratowriter ballpoint is a perfect match for my 1949 Touchdown Sentinel fountain pen.
+At 5" capped and 5" posted, my 1948 Sheaffer Stratowriter ballpoint is a perfect match for my 1949 Touchdown Sentinel fountain pen.
 As with the CA above, original refills for early Sheaffer ballpoints are no longer available (although they would be far more likely to work if they were to be found), so this pen has also been refitted to accept a standard Parker gel refill.